jpfitzinger/HierarchicalRiskPortfolios/README.md

-# RiskPortfolios
+# HierarchicalRiskPortfolios
 Computation of risk-based portfolios in R

-`RiskPortfolios` ([Ardia et al., 2017](http://dx.doi.org/10.21105/joss.00171)) is an R package for constructing risk-based portfolios dedicated to portfolio managers and quantitative analysts.
-It provides a set of functionalities to build mean-variance, minimum variance, inverse-volatility weighted, equal-risk-contribution, maximum diversification, and risk-efficient portfolios.
-As risk-based portfolios are mainly based on covariances, the package also provides a large set of covariance matrix estimators.
-See [Ardia et al. (2017)](http://dx.doi.org/10.21105/joss.00171) for details.
-A Monte Carlo study relying on `RiskPortfolios` is presented in [Ardia et al. (2017)](http://dx.doi.org/10.1007/s10479-017-2474-7).
+`HierarchicalRiskPortfolios` is a forked version of the R package `RiskPortfolios` ([Ardia et al., 2017](http://dx.doi.org/10.21105/joss.00171)) for constructing hierarchical risk-based portfolios dedicated to portfolio managers and quantitative analysts.
+It provides a set of functionalities to build hierarchical risk parity, mean-variance and minimum variance portfolios in addition to the methods implemented in the original package.

-The latest stable version of `RiskPortfolios` is available at [https://cran.r-project.org/package=RiskPortfolios](https://cran.r-project.org/package=RiskPortfolios).

-The latest development version of `RiskPortfolios` is available at [https://github.com/ArdiaD/RiskPortfolios](https://github.com/ArdiaD/RiskPortfolios).

 Please cite `RiskPortfolios` in publications: